Skip to main content

 We provide bulk packs of safer sex supplies for faculty, staff, and student leaders (RA, DFSL chapter leader, student org president, etc.) who are hosting a sexual health event and/or have residential or office space where students can easily access the supplies.

-Bulk packs are limited to two per month.
-Requests are available to pick up at the University Health Center within 2 weeks.
+Bulk packs are limited to two per month, and you will get an email when it is ready for pick up at the University Health Center.

 Sexually Transmitted Infections